swaptacular/swpt_accounts/protocol.rst

    database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) enough time has passed since account's creation;
-   [#creation-date]_ 4) accont's configuration settings have not been updated for some time; [#config-delay]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
+   [#creation-date]_ 4) accont's configuration have not been updated for some time; [#config-delay]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
 If those condition are *not met*, accounts SHOULD NOT be removed.
 Some time after an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent to inform for that. [#purge-delay]_

 negligible_amount : float
    The maximum amount that can be considered negligible.
 This MUST be